Overview

 What the Interim Remediation Does

 This procedure adds Microsoft's 2023 boot components to your server's firmware trust list and updates the Windows boot manager to the 2023-signed version.
-After completion:

 Time Sensitive: This procedure must be completed before June 24, 2026.
-After that date, the current certificate infrastructure expires and this window closes permanently.

 Do Not Run the Full Deployment Command: Do not set AvailableUpdates = 0x5944 on these servers.
 That command triggers the KEK update step, which will stall permanently on this platform.